Seed-bombs away: Revegetation effort scheduled at Rifle Gap State Park aims to thwart noxious weeds

 Volunteers are being asked to meet at the Rifle Gap State Park Visitors’ Center, 5775 CR 325, Rifle.

-Colorado Parks and Wildlife representative Mike Evans said the event includes planting six pounds of seed mix.
+Colorado Parks and Wildlife representative Mike Evans said the event includes planting 6 pounds of seed mix.
 The upland and riparian mixes include Rocky Mountain Wildflowers.

 “A half pound should do 1 acre,” Evans said.
 “I bought enough seeds for 200 people.”